Tanks of the Israel Defense Forces: Pre-independence

-The first operation, named Nachshon, was directed at lifting the blockade on Jerusalem.
+Plan Dalet went into effect at the start of April, marking the second phase of the war.
+Haganah took the offensive, beginning with Operation Nachshon, which sought to lift the blockade on Jerusalem.
 Armored cars and forces tried to clear out the roads and escort supply trucks as they tried to reach Jerusalem.
-The Arab attacks on communications and roads have intensified.
-The failure of the convoys and the loss of Jewish armoured vehicles has shaken the Yishuv leaders confidence.

-1,500 men from Haganah's Givati brigade and Palmach's Harel brigade conducted sorties to free up the route to the city between 5 April and 20 April.
-The operation was successful, and enough foodstuffs to last 2 months were trucked into Jerusalem for distribution to the Jewish population.
+Arab attacks on communications and roads intensified.
+The failure of the convoys and the loss of Jewish armoured vehicles shook the Yishuv leaders' confidence.
+Fifteen hundred men from Haganah's Givati brigade and Palmach's Harel brigade conducted sorties to free up the route to the city between 5 April and 20 April.
+The operation was successful, and enough foodstuffs to last two months were trucked into Jerusalem for distribution to the Jewish population.
 The success of the operation was assisted by the death of al-Husayni in combat.

 At the same time, the large-scale operation of the Arab Liberation Army was defeated at Mishmar HaEmek.
 Their Druze allies left them through defection.

 Within the framework of creating Jewish territorial continuity according to Plan Dalet, the forces of Haganah, Palmach and Irgun moved to consolidate areas with Jewish populations as the British had essentially withdrawn their troops.
 The situation pushed the leaders of the neighboring Arab states to intervene, with the Arab Legion of Transjordan's monarch, King Abdullah I moving tanks and armoured forces into the territory of the British Mandate of Palestine.

-Preparing for Arab intervention from neighbouring states, Haganah successfully launched Operations Yiftah and Ben-'Ami and with limited armored forces they tried to hold what areas they had under their control and sent forces to secure the Jewish settlements of Galilee, and Operation Kilshon and created an Israeli-controlled front around Jerusalem.
-With the creation of Israel's army, the three Palmach Brigades were disbanded and its members formed the backbone of the Israel Defense Forces high command for many years.
-The few tanks and armoured cars of these Brigades were the beginning of what was to become a long history of armoured forces in the Israeli Army.
+Preparing for Arab intervention, Haganah successfully launched Operations Yiftah and Ben-'Ami and with limited armored forces they tried to hold what areas they had under their control and sent forces to secure the Jewish settlements of Galilee.
+Operation Kilshon created an Israeli-controlled front around Jerusalem.

+With the creation of Israel's army, the three Palmach brigades were disbanded and its members formed the backbone of the Israel Defense Forces high command for many years.
+The few tanks and armoured cars of these brigades were the beginning of the armoured forces in the Israeli Army.